input-output-hk/Alonzo-testnet/Alonzo-exercises/1_Alonzo-blue-exercise-1.md

 **Please let us know of any problems that you have encountered**

-Via the Discord Channel for general questions.
+Via the Discord channel for general questions.
 Via the issue tracker at [https://github.com/input-output-hk/cardano-node/issues](https://github.com/input-output-hk/cardano-node/issues) for any bugs.

 KH @ 3/6/21